Protect Your Shoreline with Rip Rap Seawalls

 Rip rap is great for preventing erosion of your shoreline.
 It prevents the erosion of beaches caused by waves.
 Erosion can cause a loss of property, but a solid rip rap seawall can limit the erosion with concentrated runoff.
 The large, angular, and loose rocks used to form a seawall can protect your property and your home.
 Rip rap is incredibly important because in some cases if you don’t do it, your house could fall into the water!

 How long does rip rap last?

-Rip rap can last 50 years or more in some cases, if you get the material from the right source.
+Rip rap can last for generations if you get the material from the right source.
 We use only the best, premium rip rap on our shoreline restoration work.

 How much does rip rap cost?

 Professional rip rap installation can be a significant investment, but, you want something to last decades and that protects your shoreline property and home.
-In many cases, if you are using the best solution rip rap rock revetment contracting can cost upwards of $2,200 per linear foot.
+In many cases, if you are using the best solution rip rap rock revetment contracting can cost more than $2,200 per linear foot.

 What is rip rap made of?

 Riprap or rock armour is most commonly made up of granite and limestone.

 How to install rip rap on a shoreline?